What Goes Into an Appraisal?

 Valuation Using the Income Approach

-Analyzing the data from all approaches, the appraiser is then ready to state an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property is worth.
-There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could recover in case they had to put the property on the market again.
-At the end of the day, an appraiser from The Appraisal Firm will help you get the most accurate property value, so you can make profitable real estate decisions.
+Combining information from all approaches, the appraiser is then ready to state an estimated market value for the subject property.
+Note: While the appraised value is probably the best indication of what a property is worth, it probably will not be the price at which the property closes.
+Depending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to sell the property again.
+It all comes down to this, an appraiser from The Appraisal Firm will guarantee you get the most fair and balanced property value, so you can make the most informed real estate decisions.